All Things Shipping

 What happens if some orders fail to import?

 Shippo sends an email after every upload with a count of successful and failed rows, plus a specific error message for each failed row.
-Fix the errors in your file and re-upload just the corrected rows.
-You don't need to re-upload the entire batch.
+Fix the errors in your file and re-upload just the corrected rows — there's no need to re-upload the whole thing.

 Is there a limit to how many orders I can import at once?